 TrafficCast operates two lines of business - commercial and public sector - each of which contributes about 50% of total revenue.
 Its commercial line of business develops software that collects, filters, and models real-time traveler information and traffic incident data for global media companies and other commercial customers.
 Its public sector line of business provides sensors and related software that help state and local agencies measure, visualize, and manage traffic flow.
-Once integrated in early fiscal year 2022, TrafficCast's market-leading software and IoT devices, as well as its data ingestion, data science and analytics solutions, will enhance Iteris' suite of smart mobility infrastructure management solutions.
+Since its integration in early Fiscal 2022, TrafficCast's market-leading software and IoT devices, as well as its data ingestion, data science and analytics solutions, has enhanced Iteris' suite of smart mobility infrastructure management solutions.